iamapilotstar/Social-Media-Performance-Intelligence/README.md

 • Evaluate whether the profile is converting reach into meaningful engagement

 • Detect periods of growth, stagnation or decline

-Instead of static reports, this solution provides an interactive Power BI dashboard backed by a structured SQL pipeline that ensures all metrics are accurate, traceable and analytically meaningful.

 ---